-The University is committed to best practice in all aspects of corporate governance and has adopted the Committee of University Chairs’ Higher Education Code of Governance which each year the Council reviews to ensure the University remains fully compliant with it.
+We are committed to best practice in all aspects of corporate governance and have adopted the Committee of University Chairs’ Higher Education Code of Governance which each year the Council reviews to ensure the University remains fully compliant with it.

 We endeavour to conduct our business in accordance with, and with due regard to, the seven 'Nolan' principles of public life.